Albee History, Family Crest & Coats of Arms

 Further to the south, the variant Alby hailed from Alby, a parish, in the union of Aylsham, hundred of South Erpingham, E. division of Norfolk.
 "This place, which was anciently called Oslby, is intersected by the road from Aylsham to Cromer, and includes the hamlets of Alby Common and Alby Hill."

-Important Dates for the Albee family
+Early History of the Albee family